About

 About the North Carolina Law Review

 The North Carolina Law Review, a student-operated journal, serves judges, attorneys, scholars, and students by publishing outstanding legal scholarship and furthering the intellectual climate of the University of North Carolina School of Law.
 Through its collaboration with the legal community, the Review provides timely and thought-provoking commentary for people of North Carolina and the nation.
-To these ends, the staff and board of the Review also host an annual symposium and publish the online NCLR Forum that is devoted to North Carolina and current issues.
+To these ends, the staff and board of the Review also host an annual symposium and publish the online NCLR Forum that is devoted to current issues in North Carolina.

 In addition, the Review trains its members in intensive legal research, analysis, and writing, thereby preparing them for the rigors of legal practice and public service.
 The North Carolina Law Review belongs to the entire Carolina Law community and accepts the responsibility of enhancing the school’s reputation and academic environment.